Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 Trekking etiquette

-Whether doing a short hike or a multi-day trek, certain universal rules or etiquettes apply.
-These are directed at protecting the area and making the trail enjoyable for everyone.
+Whether doing a short hike or a multiday trek, certain universal rules or etiquettes apply on the trail.
+These exist to both protect the natural environment and also make the trail enjoyable for everyone.
 Many are just good common sense stuff!

 Generally speaking, you should walk in single file on a trek.
 Obviously if the path is very wide, walk side by side.
 But on narrow footpaths, the etiquette is to walk in single file.